Lay Lake

 By Jason Duran

-There will be a mandatory in-person pre-tournament meeting on October 17, 2024, at Shelby County Arts Council, 105 W. College Street, Columbiana, AL 35051.
-Launch & Weigh-In is on October 18-19, 2024, at Beeswax Landing, 215 Beeswax Park Road, Columbiana, AL 35051.
-Launch will be at 6:30 A.M. or safe daylight.
-First flight due in at 3:00 P.M.
-Friends and family are welcome to attend this event, bring lawn chairs, and see some of the best bass teams in the country cross the stage.
-Everyone can watch the live weigh-in and over 4 hours of on-the-water live coverage each day on the ABT Facebook page, YouTube, and the ABT website.
+Launch will be at safe light, and weigh-in is set for 2:30 p.m. at Beeswax Landing, 245 Beeswax Park Road, Columbiana, AL 35051.
+Friends and family are encouraged to attend.
+Bring lawn chairs and enjoy the action as some of the best bass teams in the country cross the stage.
+Fans can also catch over four hours of live on-the-water coverage and the weigh-in livestream on the ABT Facebook page, YouTube, and the official ABT website.

-The 2024 Alabama Bass Trail Sponsors Include: Phoenix Boats, AMFirst, Landers - McLarty Chevrolet, McGraw - Webb Chevrolet, Rapala, VMC, Crush City, Buffalo Rock, Academy Sports & Outdoors, Jack's, Garmin, Alabama State Parks, Halo Fishing, Snag proof, NetBait, Bait Fuel, TH Marine Supplies, Power-Pole, Pro Guide Batteries, American Trailer Rental, Yamaha, Anheuser-Busch, Big Bite Baits and FishAlabama.org
+Phoenix Boats, AMFirst, Landers McLarty Chevrolet, McGraw Webb Chevrolet, Rapala, VMC, Crush City, Buffalo Rock, Academy Sports + Outdoors, Jack’s, Garmin, Lew’s, Strike King, Southern Protection Agency, Alabama State Parks, Halo Fishing, Snag Proof, NetBait, Bait Fuel, TH Marine Supplies, Power-Pole, Pro Guide Batteries, American Trailer Rental, Yamaha, Anheuser-Busch, American Baitworks, E3 Sports Apparel, FishAlabama.org, Sweet Home Alabama, and Alabama Mountain Lakes.

 wide_lure